QilinGu/udacity_ml/projects/capstone/README.md

 for a Deep Q reinforcment learner, across all training examples, across time.

 We'll use the TensorBoard visualizer available with Tensorflow to see this QMax change over time.
-Our learning agent sits and observes for severa thousand iterations before learning.
+Our learning agent sits and observes for several thousand iterations before learning.
 Like Mom taught us, it pays to listen and observe before making judgment!

 Tensorboard runs as a local Java application, serving web pages as its GUI on a local port.
 This is Google, after all.